zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Makes it so all building pieces (walls, floors, etc) on the ship don't take rain damage.
 - Default Value: True

-### AllowFlight
-- Description: Allow the raft to fly (jump\crouch to go up and down)
-- Default Value: False

 ### AllowCustomRudderSpeeds
 - Description: Allow the raft to use custom rudder speeds set by the player, these speeds are applied alongside sails at half and full speed.
 See advanced section for the actual speed settings.
 - Default Value: True